 Radiation Therapy Program (Minnesota)

-The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, competent entry level radiation therapist.
+The program provides the high-quality didactic and clinical experiences needed to create a well-rounded and competent entry-level radiation therapist.

 The mission of the Radiation Therapy Program is to educate and prepare students through high-quality academic and clinical experiences to become competent certified radiation therapists who provide outstanding care to all patients.

-1. Students will provide clinically competent care to patients.
+Students will provide clinically competent care to patients.

-- Students will position patient and linear accelerator for treatment according to set-up instructions.
+- Students will position patient and linear accelerator for treatment according to setup instructions.

 - Students will activate linear accelerator to deliver prescribed dose.

-- Students will operate CT Simulator and obtain appropriate CT images for planning.
+- Students will operate CT simulator and obtain appropriate CT images for planning.

-2. Students will demonstrate critical thinking and problem solving skills.
+Students will demonstrate critical-thinking and problem-solving skills.

-- Students will recognize discrepancies in patient set-up
+- Students will recognize discrepancies in patient setup.

-- Students will analyze pre-treatment images and adjust as necessary
+- Students will analyze pre-treatment images and adjust as necessary.

-3. Students will display effective communication skills
+Students will display effective communication skills.

-- Students will demonstrate effective oral communication skills
+- Students will demonstrate effective oral communication skills.

 - Students will demonstrate written communication skills.

-4. Students will demonstrate professional work standards.
+Students will demonstrate professional work standards.